-The study, “Cell-specific and region-specific gene expression in multiple sclerosis models: Focus on oligodendrocytes during remyelination” was published in the journal PNAS.
+The study, “Gene expression in oligodendrocytes during remyelination reveals cholesterol homeostasis as a therapeutic target in multiple sclerosis” was published in the journal PNAS.

 The brain is a complex organ composed by different cell types that organize in different clusters through the organ.
 As a consequence, the activity of genes in the brain is patterned.

 Researchers at UCLA in California analyzed the brain of five MS patients to assess the disease’s impact on gene activity across six different brain regions, when compared to five age- and sex-matched healthy controls.
 They did the same analyses for seven cell types in the brain.